mlange-42/git-graph/docs/manual.md

 git-graph model
 ```

-To view all available branching models, use option `--list` or `-l`:
+To view all available branching models, use option `--list` or `-l` of the subcommand:

 ```
 git-graph model --list